-- The amount related to the fair value change attributable to changes in the credit risk of the liability is presented in OCI; and - The remaining amount of the fair value change is presented in the income statement.
+- The remaining amount of the fair value change is presented in the income statement.

 The accrual of interest and the premium/discount (when applicable) is recognised in Net Interest Income based on the effective interest rate of each transaction, as well as the accrual of interest on the derivatives associated to financial instruments classified in this category.